 Let’s be clear – There is a role for advocacy in your marketing particularly if you are talking to other health professionals for the sake of building relationships to gain referrals.
 But you are not likely to get clients this way directly, because you were not speaking to them emotively in their language.

 This is why I’d like to talk about niche marketing now.

 Niche marketing is very different to advocacy.
-In niche marketing, your language focuses more on person, not the profession.
+In niche marketing, your language focuses more on the person, not the profession.
 You’re using more feeling words and specifically, the words that your clients used to describe their pain points and desired feeling-based solutions.
 You’re talking about their unmet needs, their perceived problem, how that plays out in their daily life, their desired solution and your value proposition.
-As a refresher, a value proposition is defined as a basic statement that communicates the benefit you promise to deliver to your customers post purchase.
+As a refresher, a value proposition is defined as a basic statement that communicates the benefit you promise to deliver to your customers post-purchase.

 “I’m a Doctor who specialises in helping people who have just been diagnosed with metabolic syndrome, pre-diabetes or diabetes.
 I understand that being diagnosed with this might be a shock and leave you feeling overwhelmed.
-Maybe you are confused about your treatment options, mediation and their side effects, or which areas of your health require attention.
+Maybe you are confused about your treatment options, meditation and their side effects, or which areas of your health require attention.

 I understand how worrying this can be, especially with your work and family responsibilities at this time of your life.
 As someone who has treated metabolic conditions for 10 years, I am here to help you to navigate your condition, understand what’s going on in your body and take action to prevent the progression of this condition by taking action to lower your cholesterol, reduce your waist circumference, normalise your liver function and improve your physical and mental health.”

 Can you hear the difference in the language?
 Of course, doctors don’t usually describe their work like that or use emotive language.